The Bona Fide Residence Test: What It’s for and How To Qualify

 Example 1

 Sarah does not pass the bona fide residence test.
-To become a bona fide resident, she must spend at least one full tax year in a foreign country while earning foreign income.
-Because she has only been in Ireland for six months, she does not meet this qualification for bona fide residency.
+To qualify, she must spend at least one complete tax year in a foreign country while earning foreign income.
+Since Sarah only spends half of the year in Ireland, she does not meet the requirements for bona fide residency.

 Example 2

-Another example is Miguel, an American citizen who sells his home in America and explores the world.
-He travels globally, lodging in hotels, inns, and hostels.
-Sometimes, he finds a host family to live with.
-Regardless, he never stays in one country for more than a few months before moving on.
+Miguel, an American citizen, sells his home in the US and travels the world, staying in hotels, inns, hostels, and with host families.
+However, he never resides in a single country for more than a few months before moving on.

-Miguel also does not pass the bona fide resident test.
-Like Sarah, he does not stay in any single country for a full tax year and, as a result, does not qualify as a bona fide resident.
+Miguel also does not pass the bona fide residence test.
+Since he does not live in one country for a full tax year, he does not qualify as a bona fide resident.

 Example 3

-Chris is an American who moves to Turkey for a three-year work assignment.
-During those three years, Chris lives exclusively in Turkey and never once returns to the US.
-At the end of those three years, however, his work assignment will be over, and he will be transferred back to the US.
+Chris, an American, moves to Turkey in 2023 for a three-year work assignment.
+He lives exclusively in Turkey during this time and does not return to the US.
+However, he knows his work assignment will end in 2026, after which he will return to the US.

 Chris does not pass the bona fide residence test.
-Even though he lives in Turkey for at least a complete tax year, he already has plans to return to the US.
-As a result, he is not a bona fide resident.
+Although he has lived in Turkey for a full tax year, his plans to return to the US after his assignment disqualify him from being considered a bona fide resident.

 Example 4

-Adriana moves from America to Germany in July of 2022, expecting to remain permanently.
-However, a year later, in July of 2023, she changes her plans and returns to the US.
+Adriana relocated from the US to Germany in July 2024, intending to stay permanently.
+However, by July 2025, she changes her plans and moves back to the US.

 Adriana does not pass the bona fide residence test.
-Although she is in Germany for 12 months (a full year), she is not there for a single complete tax year.
-That would require her to reside in Germany from January 1 until December 31 of the same year.
+While she lived in Germany for 12 months, she was not there for a complete tax year (January 1 to December 31).

 Example 5

-Jack accepts a job in China, where he may be employed indefinitely.
-He moves from America to a home in Beijing in November of 2024.
-In December 2025, he still lives in China without plans to leave.
+Jack accepts a job in China, moving from the US to Beijing in November 2024.
+By December 2025, he is still living in China and has no plans to return to the US.

-Does Jack pass the bona fide residence test?
-Yes!
-Because Jack has lived in a foreign country for at least a full tax year, earns foreign income, and has no current plans to return to the US, he has established bona fide residence, meaning he can claim the FEIE.
+Jack passes the bona fide residence test.
+He has lived in China for at least a full tax year (January 1 through December 31), earns foreign income, and has no current plans to return to the US.
+He qualifies as a bona fide resident and can claim the FEIE.

 Example 6

-Abby moves to India with her immediate family on January 1, 2023.
-While there, her aunt in the US becomes sick, and she returns for three weeks to help care for her relative.
-Then, she returns to India, finds a job, and remains until the end of 2023, with no plans to leave.
+Abby moved to India with her immediate family on January 1, 2024.
+During the year, her aunt in the US falls ill, so she returns to the US for three weeks to care for her.
+Afterward, she goes back to India, finds a job, and remains there through 2025 with no plans to leave.

 Dreading the last minute scramble pulling together your tax documents?
 Despair no more!
 This simple checklist lists the documents you need to have on hand when preparing to file.